NOTE: THIS IS AN ARCHIVED PAGE

-Starting in 2012-13, ACF is moving to a direct-payment system, in which teams will pay the ACF treasurer (Jerry Vinokurov) directly, and the treasurer will disburse payment owed to the host sites.
+Starting in 2012-13, ACF has moved to a direct-payment system, in which teams will pay the ACF treasurer (Jerry Vinokurov) directly, and the treasurer will disburse payment owed to the host sites.

 After host sites are confirmed, the treasurer will contact each host to find out the following information: to whom to make out the check, to whom to mail the check, and to identify any possible stumbling blocks in the payment process (such as vendor or other tax forms that must be filled out, etc.).

 Within one week after the tournament, the treasurer will send a payment breakdown to each host site, laying out the packet fees for each team, the split between ACF and the host, and the identities of any teams that have not yet paid and attended that site.
 The team representatives will be asked to confirm the breakdown and to email any delinquent teams.